4Liberty/AI-Enhanced-Subtitles-for-Stremio/CONTRIBUTING.md

 ## 📚 Key Components

 ### Core Functions
-- `activate()` - Extension initialization
-- `searchHash()` - Hash-based subtitle search
-- `searchIMBD_v2()` - Name-based search
-- `download_subtitles_v2()` - Download and load subtitles
-- `openSub.checkLoginAndUserInfo()` - Authentication

 ### API Integration
-- `openSub.loginWithRestAPI()` - REST API authentication
-- `openSub.searchSubtitlesNewAPI()` - Modern search API
-- `openSub.downloadFromNewAPI()` - Download API

 ### User Interface
-- `interface_main()` - Main search interface
-- `interface_config()` - Configuration dialog
-- `interface_help()` - Help documentation

 ## 🔍 Code Review Criteria

 ### Functionality
-- Does the code work as intended?
-- Are edge cases handled properly?
-- Is error handling comprehensive?

 ### Code Quality
-- Is the code readable and well-documented?
-- Does it follow project conventions?
-- Are there any code smells or anti-patterns?

 ### Performance
-- Are there any performance bottlenecks?
-- Is memory usage optimized?
-- Are network requests efficient?

 ### Security
-- Is user input properly validated?
-- Are API keys and credentials handled securely?
-- Are there any potential vulnerabilities?

 ## 🌍 Internationalization

 Currently, the extension supports interface translation for:
-- English (default)
-- Czech, Danish, Dutch, Finnish, French
-- Greek, Basque, Portuguese, Romanian
-- Slovak, Spanish, Swedish, Ukrainian, Hungarian, Serbian

 To add a new language:
 1. Add language code to `translations_avail` in the script